YES, radishes are totally safe for dogs, it’s not harmful to them, it’s just not the best nutritional option.

 The biggest aid radishes provide is the high levels of Vitamin C. The reason dogs don’t perceive this benefit as strong as it would seem, is because, in fact, canines produce enough Vitamin C on their own.

 Some say radishes are great for humans and dogs because of their low count of calories, but the thing is there are many vegetables that hold up the same but with more nutrients in addition.

 Here is the list of best dog food for American bully.
-It would be great help when your bulldogs suffering food problem.
+It would be a great help when your bulldogs suffering food problems.